markNZed/TaskFlow/README.md

 ## Error Handling

-If a Task Function sets task.error and the Task is updated then the Task Hub api/task route will detect this and set task.hub.command to "error" then set task.hub.commandArgs.errorTask to `task.config.errorTask` or the nearest error task (task.id ends in ".error").
-The task that errored is then considered to be "done" bby the Hub and the error Task is started (it will be sent to all the Task Processors associated with the errored Task).
+If a Task Function sets task.error and the Task is updated then the Task Hub will detect this and set task.hub.command to "error" then set task.hub.commandArgs.errorTask to `task.config.errorTask` or the nearest error task (task.id ends in ".error").
+The task that errored is then considered to be "done" by the Hub and the error Task is started (it will be sent to all the Task Processors associated with the errored Task).

 # Motivation